AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 Android is known for having many devices created by manufacturers, whereas Apple has a handful of devices and one manufacturer for iOS.

-> Check: Talk with the person next to you and take 3 minutes to predict the pros and cons of having multiple devices from different companies.
+> Check: Ask students to talk with the person next to them and take 3 minutes to predict the pros and cons of having multiple devices from different companies.

 > Instructor Note: Call on one student group to share out.